aragon/hack/docs/guides-publish.md

 > **Note**<br>
 > Publishing your app requires an on-chain action so you must connect an Ethereum account with enough funds on the selected environment to send a publish transaction.
 >
 > Secondly, your app's frontend content is uploaded to IPFS and it becomes **your responsibility** to ensure that it stays available to users.
-Click [here](https://docs.ipfs.io/introduction/overview/) to learn more about IPFS and [pinning files]()(https://docs.ipfs.io/guides/concepts/pinning/).
+Click [here](https://docs.ipfs.io/introduction/overview/) to learn more about IPFS and [pinning files](https://docs.ipfs.io/guides/concepts/pinning/).

 ## Setup

-We'll start from the [React boilerplate](https://github.com/aragon/aragon-react-boilerplate).
+We'll start from the Aragon [React boilerplate](https://github.com/aragon/aragon-react-boilerplate).

 ```sh
 npx create-aragon-app app